-Deep learning is one of the foundations of cognitive computing.
-The current interest in deep learning is due in part to the buzz surrounding cognitive computing, software applications that understand human input and can respond in humanlike form or output.
+Deep learning is one of the foundations of artificial intelligence (AI), and the current interest in deep learning is due in part to the buzz surrounding AI.
 Deep learning techniques have improved the ability to classify, recognize, detect and describe – in one word, understand.

 For example, deep learning is used to classify images, recognize speech, detect objects and describe content.
-Systems such as Siri and Cortana are powered in part by cognitive computing and driven by deep machine learning.
+Systems such as Siri and Cortana are powered, in part, by deep learning.

 Several developments are now advancing deep learning: